-We are currently looking for volunteers who can help with the project and local landowners who would like to become involved.
+We are looking for volunteers to help with the project and local landowners who would like to become involved.

 What can you do